oliwebd/mysql-sqlite-to-d1/README.md

 | `npm run test-local` | Test migration on SQLite database when you don't use D1 (cloudflare). |
 | `npm run test-remote` | Test connection to Cloudflare D1 / Check API Troken Ok or But you Run migrate Directly with first option. |
 | `npm run test` | Generate SQL from MySQL and create local SQLite test DB.
 It's similar same as test-local. |

 ---

+## 🚀 Overview

+This Node.js project allows you to migrate MySQL databases to **Cloudflare D1**, using SQLite as an intermediate step for testing.
+The workflow ensures:

+- Schema generation from MySQL / auto dump file for simple migration
+- Data transfer verification
+- Clean D1 data before migration without conflicts
+- Batch insertion for performance / 4k row in 30sec
+- Foreign key safety during migration / if Foreign key Error during migrations Just delete Key from MySQL then again migrate then make sql query to add in d1/sqlite manually

+---

+## 🛠 Features

+- Connects to MySQL and generates a complete SQL dump.
+- Creates a test SQLite database to verify migration.
+- Migrates data into Cloudflare D1, skipping the `_cf_KV` table.
+- Batch processing for large datasets.
+- Verifies migration by comparing row counts.

+---